Tekkieware/G-smart/README.md

 - Create a Pull Request: Go to the GitHub page of your forked repository and create a new pull request, explaining the changes you've made and the problem you're solving.

-- Review and Collaborate: After creating the pull request, collaborate with project maintainers to review and refine your changes.
+- Review and Collaborate: After creating the pull request, reach out to me so we can review your changes.

+Thanks.